NSW Health and Medical Research

 Who can be part of a clinical trial?

 Almost anyone can take part in a clinical trial.
-Trials can involve people of all ages, from children to the elderly.
+Trials can involve people of all ages, from children to older persons.
 They can also include people with all types and stages of a disease or condition, or healthy people.
 Taking part in a trial is completely voluntary and participants can withdraw at any time, with no adverse effects on the quality of their medical treatment or relationship with their doctor.

 Many trials need participants who have the disease or condition that the new therapy targets.
 Patient participants test the new therapy to see what effect it has on their disease or condition.